sanjeevyadavIT/magento_react_native/README.md

 Follow this [Documentation](https://github.com/alexakasanjeev/magento_react_native/wiki/Setup) for detailed step by step instructions on how to setup project locally and run the project.

 ## 🤝 Contributing [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

+:star: If you like what you see, star us on GitHub.

 Finding bugs, sending pull requests or improving docs - any contribution is welcome and highly appreciated.
 To get started, head over to our [contribution guidelines](CONTRIBUTING.md).
 Thanks!